viniciusferrao/cloysterhpc/README.md

 * Adherence with best practices is done with [gsl-lite](https://github.com/gsl-lite/gsl-lite).
 * [newt](https://pagure.io/newt) for Terminal UI.
+* [Perl](https://www.perl.org/) for the libxcrypt, one of our subdependencies.
+The lib (and the one who depend on it) will be removed because this dependency caused a lot of issues

 Only [newt](https://pagure.io/newt) must be pre-installed for compilation.
 We don't ship it.
 Everything else should be found and installed